janit/enterprise-headless-2019/index.md

 ---

+## Fin

+--

 ## Wrapping up
-- Did you learn something new
+- Did you learn something new?
 - Discussions